BackTable / ENT / Article

 Stay Up To Date

-Cleft Lip Pre-operative Considerations: Weight and Nutrition
+Cleft Lip Surgery Considerations: Weight & Nutrition

 Because cleft lips affect breathing and feeding, many surgeons choose to operate as soon as the infants are healthy and nutritionally stable.
-Special bottles--such as the Haberman bottles, Dr. Brown’s bottles, and pigeon bottles--may help infants reach the minimum weight for surgery.
+Special bottles--such as the Haberman bottles, Dr. Brown’s bottles, and pigeon bottles--may help infants reach the minimum weight for cleft lip surgery.

 [Dr. Ashley Agan]